FamilySearch/GEDCOM.io/_pages/tag-def/CREA.md

 specification:
   - Creation
   - The initial creation of the superstructure.
 This is metadata about the structure itself, not data about its subject.
-See CREATION_DATE for more.
+See `CREATION_DATE` for more details.
   - The date of the initial creation of the superstructure.
 Because this refers to the initial creation, it should not be modified after the structure is created.

 label: 'Creation'